Fyroeo/Abricot-Tests/README.md

 # Will my contribution be automatically added to Jenkins ?

-Yes, when a contribution is made in the Abricot-Norminette project!
+Yes, when a contribution is made in the Abricot-Norminette project! <br />
 PS: You need to add your contribution in the Jenkinsfile of Abricot-Norminette for your test to be run !